nashafa/alternative-vote-web/README.md

 # Alternative Vote Web

-A fork of Alex's old Python code.
+A JS fork of Alex's old Python code.
 Somewhat original code.
-Mine is recursive to automatically determine a winner.
+Made recursive to automatically determine a winner.

 To Do:
 - support determining more than one winner